>

 Column 5MAPQMapping quality

-Column 6CIGARString representation of the alignment
+Column 6CIGARA string encoding of the alignment

-Column 7RNEXTName of the paired read
+Column 7RNEXTReference name of the mate read

-Column 8PNEXTMapping position of the paired read
+Column 8PNEXTMapping position of the mate read

-Column 9TLENInsert length
+Column 9TLENTemplate length (insert size)

 Column 10SEQNucleotide sequence

-Column 11QUALBase quality scores
+Column 11QUALPer-base quality scores

 What is a Sorted BAM?

-RNA-Seq Data Analysis Software: Accelerate Your Publication
+RNA-Seq Data Analysis Software

 overview